Is it better to buy a home now or to save a larger deposit?

 Are the properties in your area increasing in value?
 The long term average growth for most capital city locations is around 8% per annum.
 Our calculator will use the average growth in your state over the last 25 or 50 years.

-Hover your mouse over the ‘?’ icons in our calculators to find out additional information about how to use the calculator.
+Hover your mouse over the ‘?’ icons in our calculators to find additional information on using the calculator.

 When is it better to save rather than buy?

-You’ll find that in most cases, it makes more sense to buy now rather than to save a larger deposit.
-This is because the cost of LMI is typically much less than the growth rate of a property.
+In most cases, you’ll find that it makes more sense to buy now rather than to save a larger deposit.
+It is because the cost of LMI is typically much less than the growth rate of a property.

-However, if your local area isn’t increasing in value then there’s no harm in waiting.
-You can delay your purchase while you sure up your financial position.
+However, if your local area isn’t increasing in value, there’s no harm in waiting.
+You can delay your purchase until you are sure about your financial position.
 Just make sure you have a savings plan and stick to it!

 How can I find the lowest LMI premium?

 Not every lender has the same LMI premium rates.
-We’ve created a mortgage insurance calculator which compares lenders and lets you know if you’re eligible for any LMI discounts/waivers.
+So, we’ve created a mortgage insurance calculator which compares lenders and lets you know if you’re eligible for any LMI discounts/waivers.

 Can I borrow 100% with no LMI?

 Yes, you can.
-However, you’ll need the support of your parents guaranteeing your loan.
+However, you’ll need the support of your parents to guarantee your loan.
 The lender will use your parents property as additional security for your loan so you won’t have to pay LMI.

 You can read more about this option on our guarantor mortgage page.

-There is also the very in-demand federal government’s First Home Loan Deposit Scheme which allows first home buyers to borrow up to 95% of the property value without paying LMI.
+In addition, the very in-demand federal government’s First Home Loan Deposit Scheme allows first home buyers to borrow up to 95% of the property value without paying LMI.